melxincognito/shopping-cart-react-testing/README.md

 <ul>
     <li> Creating a shopping cart to practice creating applications in React using Test Driven Development.
 This project would usually be quick to create but I'm running automated tests with Jest as I go along.</li>
     <li>The application will consist of two landing pages and a shopping cart that is shown as an expandable drawer on the right side of the screen.
 The first landing page is a simple home screen with images while the second landing page is a shopping page where users can scroll through the products.
 Each product will display an image, a title, a price and a button that gives the user the ability to add an item to their cart.
 The application doesn't have a backend so these items are saved into a users localStorage.</li>
     <li>In a users shopping cart they'll see each item they have recently added along with the total for their cart items.
-If a user would like to increase the quantity for an item in their cart they will be able to perform this while their cart total is automatically updated.
+Users can also increase the quantity of an item in their cart.
 They also have the ability to clear all items from their cart at the click of a button.</li>

 </ul>